skyl/bonsai/overproduction.md

 If you produce backlog that no one will ever look at, you have produced nothing.
-In fact, when you revisit this stale, never-delivered backlog months later you may waste more time trying to freshen it up.
+In fact, when you revisit this stale, never-delivered backlog months later, you may waste more time trying to freshen it up.
 Overproduction can compound and increase your team's burden over a long period of time.
 A feature that seems easy at the time can cause a long-lasting drag